 I am a Chicago-born artist who has been creating since I was 5.
 Like many artists, I have worked in isolation and overcome many challenges, trusting my path and knowing that there is an audience out there who will resonate with my work.
 Consequently, receiving external recognition and feedback feels like a dream come true.
 I am consumed with joy.

 My art has been exhibited in private and public places in Chicago including: Harris Theater, The Lincoln Park Conservatory, Expo Chicago, SOFA, the Ukrainian Institute of Modern Art and many galleries throughout the Midwest.
 I have pieces in several private and public collections including; The Lorraine Morton Civic Center in Evanston IL, The Illinois Mathematics and Science Academy in Aurora, IL and Lewis University (Science Building) in Romeoville IL.
-From 2015 to 2018, I served on the Board of Directors of Chicago Sculpture International, which is composed of 150 professional sculptors.
-As the Education Chair, I spearheaded several lecture series and educational events that promoted our organization and individual members.
-In addition I am an Arts Educator who has been teaching art enrichment courses at Colleges and Art Centers for the past 30 years.
-I currently teach Mixed Media Sculpture and Drawing & Painting classes at The Evanston Art Center and The Art Center Highland Park, IL.
+In addition, I am an Arts Educator who has been teaching art enrichment courses at Colleges, Local Schools and Art Centers for the past 30 years.